Patient experience (complaints and concerns)

 Our opening hours are 9am – 5pm Monday to Friday excluding bank holidays.

-If you need to make your complaint verbally, a member of our patient experience team will put this in writing for you.
-You will be given the opportunity to discuss your concerns with a member of the team and say what outcome you would like.
+If you need to make your complaint verbally, a member of our patient experience team help to put this in writing for you.
+You can discuss your complaint with a member of the team and tell us what outcome you would like.

 Consent